 Anyway, this soup...it's the weekend, just do it.

-The meat is the most labor intensive part of this meal and even that is really nothing.
+The meat is the most labor intensive part of this meal and even making that is really nothing.
 This couldn't be simpler to throw together and is pure, pure comfort food.

 Sausage Tortellini Soup